VQ35DE – Everything You Need To Know

 Tuners may recognise the VQ35DE name because it was used in the 2003-2006 Nissan 350Z and the Infiniti G35.
 However, the 350Z was upgraded with the VQ35HR engine which produced six additional horsepower.

 2009 saw the engine and car redesigned to the 370Z or Fairlady Z Z34 with its new VQ37VHR V6 engine and seven-speed automatic transmission.
 Of course, the six-speed manual transmission remained as well.

-Over the production years there have been a few special editions that have contributed to the history of the VQ:
+Over the production years there have been a few special variants that have contributed to the history of the VQ:

-VQ35DE Rev-up – produced for the 350Z 35th Anniversary Edition, also used in some Infinti G35s
+VQ35DE Rev-up – produced for the 350Z 35th Anniversary Edition, also used in some Infiniti G35s

-VQ35DE GT-S – the standard VQ with a radial flow supercharger upping the power to 383bhp
+VQ35DE GT-S – the standard VQ with a radial flow supercharger upping the power to 383 whp

-As with most engines there are problems and malfunctions.
+As with most engines, there are reliability problems and malfunctions.
 They do suffer from high oil consumption.
 The VQ has a catalytic converter that is very sensitive to fuel quality.
 They produce a ceramic dust which can result in damage to the cylinder sleeve and piston rings.